Sunzxyong/Tiny/README.md

 372KB (500x500) | 38.67KB (500x500) | 34.05KB (500x500)|
 236KB (960x1280) | 127KB (960x1280) | 118KB (960x1280)|

+## **Introduce**
+`Tiny` does not depend on any library , it keeps the code clean on architecture . `Tiny` also uses asynchronous thread pool to compress image , and will hand out the result in the main thread when compress is completes.

 ## **Usage**
 ### **Installation**